Hakizu/TwitterBot/README.md

-# Impfstatus Update Twitter Bot
+# 2.0 Impfupdate Twitter Bot
+This Twitter bot has been updated to version 2.0.
+Instead of using a local file to save previous data the bot checks the latest tweet on his timeline and compares it to the createdTweet to ensure it's always up to date.

+By not depending on a local file it enables the code to be deployed on [Pipedream](https://pipedream.com/).
+Pipedream is able to run the script remotely, checking several times a day to ensure it always tweets the newest Impfdashboard as soon as possible, even on weekends.

+## Impfupdate Twitter Bot

 This is the code that runs the account [@impfupdate](https://twitter.com/impfupdate) on Twitter, tweeting German vaccination updates with an ASCII-art style loading bar, inspired by [@impf_progess](https://twitter.com/impf_progress).\
 I wanted to replicate [@impf_progress](https://twitter.com/impf_progress) as a personal project which is originally written python, in JavaScript.
 Logic is partly the same and dependencies are often js counterparts to the python used ones.

 >▓▓▓▓▓▓▓▓░░░░░░ 55,10% at least one dosis\
 >▓▓▓▓▓░░░░░░░░░ 37,30% fully vaccinated